- Am I Allowed to Leave My House To Go To Addiction Rehab For Treatment?

 What Can I Do if a Local Rehab Facility is Full?

 We will do everything in our power to get you into treatment.
 American Addiction Centers operates a number of facilities across the U.S. We will help you find a facility that you can travel to and that has available beds.
 You’re not alone.
-Call us for help finding treatment now at 1-888-685-5770 .
+Call us for help finding treatment now at 1-888-685-5770 or get a text .